Can Chickens Eat Pumpkin Guts and Seeds?

 Can Chickens Eat Pumpkins?
 Yes!
 They are Rich in Nutrients.

 When raising backyard chickens, it’s important to understand what to feed chickens to keep them healthy on a daily basis.
 But they absolutely love pumpkin, which is loaded with so many great nutrients.
 Pumpkins contain many different vitamins: A, B and C, as well as zinc.
-The seeds are loaded with vitamin E. Some chicken keepers believe that pumpkin (especially ground pumpkin seeds) is a natural dewormer.
-So, can chickens eat pumpkins?
+The seeds are loaded with vitamin E. So, can chickens eat pumpkins?
 Of course!

 When carving your pumpkin, keep everything from the inside of the pumpkin: the stringy parts, the seeds, the scrapings from the sides, even the cutouts from the face!
 The chickens can eat all of this.